vyasprateek/DataScience_Capstone_DeepLearning_DogBreedClassifier/README.md

 ## Project Overview

 Welcome to the Convolutional Neural Networks (CNN) project in the AI Nanodegree!
 In this project, you will learn how to build a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
 Given an image of a dog, your algorithm will identify an estimate of the canine’s breed.
 If supplied an image of a human, the code will identify the resembling dog breed.
+I have also written a [blog post on Medium](https://medium.com/@vyas.prateek23/deep-learning-dog-breed-classifier-using-cnns-1b873dc54b46) explaining the efforts done for this project [here](https://medium.com/@vyas.prateek23/deep-learning-dog-breed-classifier-using-cnns-1b873dc54b46)

 ![Sample Output][image1]